microsoft/winget-cli/README.md

 The default source reflects that data available from the [Community repo](https://github.com/microsoft/winget-pkgs).

 We plan to better support additional sources, and additional types of sources, in the future.
 For now, additional sources can be configured, but only one used at a time.

+### Package Manager Service
+The **Package Manager Service** is responsible for approving Pull Requests.
+It validates the YAML and [manifest spec](https://github.com/microsoft/winget-cli/docs/spec/YamlSpec.md) for spec compliance.

 ## Building the client